poteat/hkt-toolbelt/readme.md

 The `Function` type is a supertype of all functions, i.e. all functions are a subtype of `Function`.

+### Function.Constant\<A>

+The `Constant` type takes in a type and returns a function that takes in any type and returns the original type.

+### Function.Identity

+The `Identity` type takes in a type and returns the same type, on the higher-kinded-type level.

 ## Kind Types

 ### Kind\<F>